 Furthermore Andrew Jackson scored a major victory over Britain’s Creek allies at the 1814 Battle of Horseshoe Bend.

-The losses showed that the British could expect a more spirited American defense, and an escalation of the war would be costly.
+The losses showed that the British could expect a more spirited American defense, and a costly escalation of the war.
 With Napoleon’s return from exile appearing increasingly likely, Britain decided to abandon its firm demands and met the American position for peace at status quo ante bellum.2

 Major Issues Resolved in the Treaty of Ghent